aristocratos/btop/README.md

 For best experience, a terminal with support for:

 * 24-bit truecolor ([See list of terminals with truecolor support](https://gist.github.com/XVilka/8346728))
-* 256-color terminals are supported through 24-bit to 256-color conversion when setting "truecolor" to False in the options or with "-lc/--low-color" argument.
+* 256-color terminals are supported through 24-bit to 256-color conversion when setting "truecolor" to False in the options or with "-lc/--low-color" arguments.
- (16 color TTY mode now available as well.)
+* 16 color TTY mode will be activated if a real tty device is detected.
+Can be forced with "-t/--tty_on" arguments.
 * Wide characters (Are sometimes problematic in web-based terminals)

 Also needs a UTF8 locale and a font that covers: